Legal-NLP-EkStep/legal_NER/README.md

 ## 4. Using Legal NER model
+We have trained an AI model which uses transition based dependency parser on top of the roberta-base model.
-Baseline model was trained using [spacy-transformers](https://spacy.io/usage/training) with roberta-base.
+Baseline model was trained using [spacy-transformers](https://spacy.io/usage/training).
 The trained model was tested on test data and following are the results.

 The trained model can be used as follows
 1. Create new virtual environment